Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 How Hard Do Cockatiels Bite?
 (Bite Force PSI)

-Cockatiels explore the world with their mouths, often nipping and nibbling their owners’ hair and fingers.
-This is usually a request for attention or an expression of love and affection.
+Cockatiels explore the world with their mouths, gently nipping and nibbling their owners’ hair and fingers.
+This is usually just a request for attention or an expression of affection.

-Cockatiels bite hardest when stressed, jealous, angry, or scared but will rarely cause injury.
+Cockatiels bite hardest when stressed, jealous, angry, or scared but seldom cause injury.

 Bite force in animals is measured in pounds per square inch (PSI).

 The higher the PSI, the stronger the bite force and the likelier the bite is to cause trauma and injury.
-A parrot’s bite force is relative to the size of the bird’s beak.
+A bird’s bite force is relative to the size of its beak.

-As cockatiels have small beaks, their bite force is considerably less than macaws and cockatoos.
-The bite force of a cockatiel is 70–100 PSI, while larger birds have a bite force of about 500 PSI.
+As cockatiels have small beaks, their bite force is less than that of other members of the cockatoo family (Cacatuidae).
+The maximum bite force of a cockatiel is 70–100 PSI.

 Cockatiels seldom bite without reason or provocation.
-While a young cockatiel will peck and nibble, only an angry and defensive cockatiel will bite hard.
+While a young cockatiel will peck and nibble, only an angry or defensive cockatiel will bite to its maximum potential.

 A cockatiel will usually issue a warning if it plans to bite and latch down.
 The following verbalizations and displays of body language are clear warnings: